ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Dividend Tax: Tax on Dividend Income

 The dividend is an income that you receive if you invest in shares or mutual funds.
 Many shares and mutual fund schemes distribute the earned returns to investors as dividends.
-Since dividends received are a type of income, many of you wonder whether such dividends would be taxed in your hands or not.
+Since dividends received are a type of income, many of you wonder whether such dividends would be taxed in your hands at the time of ITR filing or not.
 Let’s, therefore, understand the incidence of tax on dividend income in detail.

 What is Dividend Income?

 A dividend usually refers to the distribution of profits by a company to its shareholders.
-If you are the one who invests in stocks, ULIPs, or mutual funds, you will receive a dividend.
+If you are someone who invests in stocks, ULIPs, or mutual funds, you will receive a dividend.
 However, in view of Section 2(22) of the Income-tax Act, the dividend shall also include the following:

 • Distribution of accumulated profits to shareholders entailing release of the company's assets;